outdreamer/notes/topics/science/kidney_function.md

 	    - water

 	    - avoid:
-	      - potassium, sodium, phosphorus, creatine, nsaids, ace inhibitors, vanadium, diuretics, arginine tends to increase the liver’s production of creatine
+	      - potassium, sodium, phosphorus, creatine (precursor to creatinine), nsaids (may inhibit prostaglandin synthesis), ace inhibitors, vanadium, diuretics, arginine tends to increase the liver’s production of creatine
 	      - foods like meat, dairy, chocolate, nuts, soy, eggs, seaweed, spirulina, & gelatin will raise creatinine
 	      - The amino acids methionine, arginine, & glycine are processed in the kidneys to produce guanidinoacetic acid, which is then sent to the liver where it is converted to another amino acid called creatine.
 Creatinine is a waste byproduct of metabolizing creatine
 	    	- try: cucumber